 Hello and welcome to the DiMenna-Nyselius Library!
 My name is Lisa Thornell and I am the librarian who will be helping you begin your research project in class today.
 You can use this course guide as a starting point for your research in our library research session and for the remainder of the semester.

-Reference Librarians are here to help you with your assignment so please contact us should you need any assistance.
-You can stop by the reference desk when you are in the library, contact us via instant message on email, text us at (203) 295-7542, or schedule an individual research appointment.
+Research Librarians are here to help you with your assignment so please contact us should you need any assistance.
+You can stop by the Library Services and Information Desk when you are in the library, contact us via instant message on email, text us at (203) 295-7542, or schedule an individual research appointment.
 Additional information about library hours, citation help, etc. is located on the library home page.

 Starting Your Research: